Where to see the whales through South Africa

 Suddenly one of them breaches out of the deep sea with a roar, landing back with a massive crash into the sea.
 We are all impressed.
 It looks like a missile being launched from a submarine under the sea.

-Our morning wish came true, and we have no words to describe our feelings looking at this incredible view.
+Our morning wish came true, and we have no words to describe our feelings while we look at this incredible view.
 The captain leaves the whales behind us heading to the Gansbaai Harbor while in our mind is stuck the image of this incredible wild animal, an exciting moment that we‘ll keep in our heart!

 The best option is to have a night stay in Gansbaai or Hermanus, but you can also arrange your daily trip from Cape Town.
 Just contact online a local tour operator (it’s plenty) and they‘ll pick you up and drop you off paying an extra fee.
 You could book once there as well asking your accommodation or through the boat company office but in the high season is always crowded, and you risk not to find a seat.
 Hermanus is 2 hrs drive from Cape Town, Gansbaai around 3 hours.